 You often hear The New York Times is a special case, but we make more money off consumers than we do advertising.
 That’s a moment – New York Times correspondent, David Carr

-Technology is a game changer and at Evolok we can upgrade your business to a completely new digital platform so that you can communicate and engage with your audience to create a more engaging user experience while increasing revenues through both paid content and advertising CPM.
+Technology is a game changer, and at Evolok we can upgrade your business to an entirely new digital platform so that you can communicate and engage with your audience to create a more engaging user experience while increasing revenues through both paid content and advertising CPM.

-For this reason we created the Evolok product suite.
-While it carries out advanced Access and Identity Management functions, the suite will help you better understand your audience behavior.
-This helps you identify areas of your online strategy, which require improvement and refine your marketing campaign based on user data acquired in real time.
+For this reason, we created the Evolok product suite.
+While it carries out advanced Access and Identity Management functions, the suite will help you better understand your audience behaviour.
+With all this known, it helps you identify areas of your online strategy, which require improvement and refine your marketing campaign based on user data acquired in real time.
 The overall effect will be a more efficient, better designed and appropriately targeted marketing campaign.
-Supporting this is the Social Sign On feature which makes the user experience more engaging while streamlining the registration data entry process while providing you with valuable consumer’s social metadata.
+Supporting this is the Social Sign On feature, which makes the user experience more engaging while streamlining the registration data entry process while providing you with valuable consumer’s social metadata.

-Evolok also provides an Access Director module for those businesses interested in adopting a paywall solution, be it porous, metered or freemium.
-Our module is designed to provide a flexible paywall for use in a digital monetization strategy within any industry, be it publishing, broadcasting or e-commerce, while also providing non technical staff the ability to rapidly configure and adjust their paywall based on analytics data, breaking stories or strategically advantageous events.
-With an advanced and customizable ruleset, you can quickly set rules regarding:
+Our module is designed to provide a flexible paywall for use in a digital monetisation strategy within any industry, be it publishing, broadcasting or e-commerce, while also providing non-technical staff with the ability to rapidly configure and adjust their paywall based on analytics data, breaking stories or strategically advantageous events.
+With an advanced and customisable ruleset, you can quickly set rules regarding:

-- How many free articles do I allow my readers to access on a monthly basis?
+- How many free articles do I allow my readers to access monthly?